-Participation (10 points): This is a graduate-level seminar so group discussion is an important component of the learning environment.
+Engagement and Discussion Questions (20 points): This is a graduate-level seminar so group discussion is an important component of the learning environment.
 Students are not required to speak in every discussion but rather should demonstrate a pattern of being engaged, asking questions, and offering comments on a regular basis.
+Engagement looks like: tracking with the discussion, paying attention, taking notes.
+Students will lose points for absences, surfing the internet or messaging/texting on laptops or phones during class discussion, or generally being distracted or distracting from class activities.
+The second part of this assessment will require students to provide one discussion question per class period.
+Students should arrive to class with a thoughtful, critical or provocative question inspired by the day's readings and will be prompted to share this question as part of class discussion.

-The following assignments should be submitted on Owl in 12-point font, double-spaced with 1inch margins.
-More assignment details and examples are located on Owl.
+The following assignments should be submitted on Brightspace in 12-point font, double-spaced with 1-inch margins, saved as PDFs.

-Short Papers (20 points total) - Students will write two, two-page papers addressing a day's readings.
-Papers are due on the day of the reading assignment.
-The paper should include no more than one paragraph of summary but then move on to discuss the strength of the argument or research design, offer further research questions and pose hypotheses to questions raised, and a proposed research design to test the hypotheses.
-Students may also raise implications for public policy or politics in a democracy.
+Short Research Proposal Papers (20 points total) - Students will write two, 1-2-page papers throughout the term.
+Using the day's readings, students should propose a new research design based upon the theory and methods in the assigned articles.
+This should include hypotheses supported by the literature read (or from previous reading/knowledge) and a proposed research design to test the hypotheses.
 Because you may choose any of the days' readings on which to write, NO LATE PAPERS WILL BE ACCEPTED.
 If you run out of time, simply choose to write a paper another day.
+Papers are due at the start of the class for which the reading material is assigned.

 Final Paper (60 points) - Students will write a research paper that poses an empirical question related to gender and politics.
 These papers should be modeled after a journal article or scholarly book chapter in that the extant literature is reviewed to build a case for the student's hypotheses regarding the chosen research question, data is gathered to test the hypotheses, and a discussion is provided to explain limitations, findings, next steps and implications for politics and policy.
 The data may include interviews, surveys, newspaper content analysis, etc. There are numerous free data sources (Canadian Election Study, Pew Forum, General Social Survey, American National Election Study, Eurobarometer, World Values Survey, WomenStats.org) where students may extract variables to test their claims.
+With permission, students may be able to write a research design/registered report.
+Papers due: June 10

-For MA students: Statistical analysis need not be complex or sophisticated - cross-tabs, summary statistics, frequencies are perfectly acceptable.
+For MA students: Papers should be 15-17 pages; at least 25 scholarly sources.
+Statistical analysis need not be complex or sophisticated - cross-tabs, summary statistics, frequencies are perfectly acceptable.
 Students may also use qualitative evidence (e.g., newspaper content analysis, interviews, archival research, theoretical argument) to explore their research question.

-For PhD students: More complex models are expected - think of applying what you have learned in your methods sequence to this paper.
+For PhD students: Papers should be 20-25 pages; at least 35 scholarly sources.
+More complex models are expected - think of applying what you have learned in your methods sequence to this paper.